The existence of a strongly polynomial time simplex algorithm for linear programs: Polynomial complexity

 \thm Any two different invariancy regions of a projection polyhedron do not intersect. \upshape

 \prof This result follows immediately from Definition \ref{djkyi1}. $\square$

-Following we focus on single-parameter LP problems.
-For this type of the parametric LP problems, a nontrivial invariancy set is a open interval.
-Moreover, the endpoints of invariancy interval are the transition points (see also \cite{RTV05}).
+Following we present several auxiliary results for the single-parameter LPs, in which a nontrivial invariancy set is a open interval; moreover, the endpoints of invariancy interval are the transition points (see also \cite{RTV05}).